sqdlab/SQDMetal/docs/User/GDS.md

+# GDS operations

+This documentation covers the basic functionality of GDS-related operations in `SQDMetal`, namely [exporting](#gds-exporter), [adding text to a design](#adding-text-to-the-export), and [manipulating an existing GDS file](#gds-manipulator).

-# GDS Exporter
+## GDS Exporter

-The GDSII format is used in lithography.
-This is a better implementation of the Qiskit-Metal GDS renderer as:
+The GDSII format is used in lithography. `SQDMetal.Utilities.MakeGDS` is a better implementation of the Qiskit-Metal GDS renderer as:

 - It eliminates potential creases or cracks forming due to floating-point errors
 - Provides additional functionality such as boolean operations to add/combine layers